schwitzkroko/gradle-eclipsebuild/README.md

-# Gradle-based Eclipse project build
+# Gradle-based Eclipse plugin build

 Refactoring out build sources from Buildship into a Gradle plugin to reuse in other Eclipse plugin projects.